Exceptional circumstances

 Examiners will review the academic evidence and award a grade subject to the following conditions:

-• Where the learner has attended any parts of the timetabled exam and therefore only alternative academic evidence is available, any grade awarded will be at the lowest band point available; for example A2, B4 or C6.
+• Where the learner has not attended any parts of the timetabled exam and therefore only alternative academic evidence is available, any grade awarded will be at the lowest band point available; for example A2, B4 or C6.

 • Schools, colleges and training providers should inform SQA if a learner has a conditional offer from university that requires an A1 band.
 In these cases, by exception, should the learner’s alternative evidence justify an A grade, the examiner will also determine the appropriate band.